Graphical functions and single-valued multiple polylogarithms

 where $N_{G_2}$ and $V_{G_2}^{\mathrm{int}}$ are the number of edges and internal vertices of $G_2$, respectively.
 The residue theorem \ref{residuethm} generalizes to hyperlogarithms defined in \cite{BrSVMPII}.
 This implies that there exists a convolution product

-which guarantees that right hand side of (\ref{convol}) is in $\sA$ if $f^{(1)}_{G_1}$ and $f^{(1)}_{G_2}$ are in $\sB$.
+which guarantees that the right hand side of (\ref{convol}) is in $\sA$ if $f^{(1)}_{G_1}$ and $f^{(1)}_{G_2}$ are in $\sB$.
 The above equation unambiguously determines $f^{(1)}_G$ because the kernel of the differential operator on the left hand side are functions of $|z|$ and $f^{(1)}_G$ has the symmetry (\ref{reflection}). \end{remark} \begin{ex} The graphical function of figure 14 can be solved using the convolution product.
 The result is an expression in terms of SVMPs of weight six divided by $(z-\zz)(1-z\zz)$ \cite{Hyperlogproc}.